dfds/docker-script-template/docs/AZURE_DEVOPS.md

 11. Click on the *View* button next to the warning.
 12. Click on the *Permit* button.
 13. You will be asked to confirm.
 Click on the second *Permit* button.

+## Known issues

+With Azure DevOps it is NOT possible to publish this repository's README.md to the Docker Hub repository to serve as a readme there too.
+There are two issues with it:

+1. No out-of-box support or Marketplace support for updating readme on  Docker Hub.
+2. API calls is forbidden by the Docker Hub API when using a Personal or team account.

+Hence updating the readme on the Docker Hub repository is a manual activity.